 - Remove the lid then season to taste with salt and pepper .

-Serve with tahini sauce, flat leaf parsley and pomegranate seeds.
+- Drizzle over the tahini sauce and add flat leaf parsley and pomegranate seeds.

 - Nutritional information is approximate and is intended as a guide.